 Ethical Responsibility of a Small Business to Its Employees

 A business should establish and communicate guidelines for ethical conduct to its employees.
-The business should carefully consider whether any of its policies might motivate unethical employee behavior.
-Setting unrealistic goals or targets might prompt employees to engage in unethical behavior to reach those targets.
+The business should carefully consider whether any of its policies might motivate unethical employee behaviour.
+Setting unrealistic goals or targets might prompt employees to engage in unethical behaviour to reach those targets.
 A business should not characterize the need to comply with legal regulations as an inappropriate restraint; doing so might encourage employees to violate laws or other regulations.
 Businesses have an ethical responsibility to treat employees fairly by honestly adhering to the obligations imposed by law.

 How a Small Business Can Set Ethical Policies